The Animal-AI Environment: A Virtual Laboratory For Comparative Cognition and Artificial Intelligence Research: The Animal-AI Environment: A Comprehensive Overview

 \subsubsection{Valenced Objects}

 Upon making contact, positively and negatively valenced objects can increase or decrease reward respectively.
 These objects vary in both size, shape, and appearance.
-The colour of valenced objects indicates outcome and cannot be configured by the researcher.
-Decaying, ripening, growing, and shrinking valenced objects are new to Animal-AI 3.
+The colour of valenced objects can be configured by the researcher, with the default colours being those presented in Figure \ref{fig:Rewards}.
+Decaying, ripening, growing, and shrinking valenced objects are new to the Animal-AI Environment.
 In what follows, we refer to spherical valenced objects as ``goals'' and cuboidal regions of space that have valence as ``zones''.